-Briefing For MPs for the Second Reading of the Domestic Abuse Bill: Stalking, Serial Stalkers and Domestic Abusers
+Briefing For MPs and Police and Crime Commissioners (PCCs) Regarding the Domestic Abuse Bill: Stalking, Serial Stalkers and Domestic Abusers

 Laura Richards, Founder Paladin National Stalking Advocacy Service

-The Domestic Abuse Bill is welcomed and we encourage MPs to support the Domestic Abuse Bill and speak in tomorrow’s second reading debate.
+The Domestic Abuse Bill is welcomed and we encourage MPs and PCCs to support the Domestic Abuse Bill.
 However, it is both concerning and alarming that it omits stalking and, in particular, stalkers and serial domestic abusers, especially in light of the fact that our evidence shows that they repeat offend and go on to commit murder.

 - There needs to be a focus on stalking, serial domestic abusers and stalkers – they are the problem;

 - It is imperative that serial stalkers and domestic abusers are prioritised and proactively identified, assessed and managed by police and probation;

 - Women are being murdered and the domestic homicide rate is increasing, yet this is still not happening, despite Ministerial agreement that it would and despite the fact that just under 175, 000 people have signed our petition for this to happen;

 - Placing Clare’s Law on a statutory footing places the onus, yet again on the victim, they have to come forward and ask and deal with the fall out.
 Further there is often a time delay when sharing information that places them at risk, the scheme does not include stalkers (the most dangerous of abusers due to fixation and obsession) and there is NO duty on police services to identify, track and manage serial domestic abusers or stalkers (many of whom remain unconvicted due to low conviction rates).
 Therefore the system is flawed;